Are you in a destructive relationship or projecting?

 In this example of Mary, her partner was seen to be doing something bad to her, she tried to convince him of this, so then he felt bad about himself, causing him to act this way.
 By taking on the negative projection and behaving this way towards her, it proved he was behaving badly towards her.
 So he felt attacked and attacked back, confirming to Mary that he did not care about her.
 In her partners childhood he was blamed for things he not” done, so he was triggered by Mary.

 When partners trigger each other and project onto each other, the relationship can end up becoming destructive.
 Each projects their wounds onto each other, reacting defensively towards each other, unable to see each other clearly.
 They see each other through their projected lenses, causing them to behave negatively towards each other.
 They inevitably end up reliving their wounds with each other, so the relationship becomes destructive for each of them, despite the fact they love each other.
-These are very common dynamics for the couples I see in couples counselling.
+These are very common dynamics for the couples I see at couples counselling Melbourne.

 Signs you’re in a destructive relationship

 What are the signs you’ve had enough of a destructive relationship or projecting?
 Often, a person does not know if they are upset because they’ve been treated badly, or projecting.
 How does one determine if they are projecting or wanting to leave a destructive relationship?